 Discover the untold stories that shaped Western Charles County.
-Drawing on newly released research from the Black and Indigenous History of Charles County project, research Steering Committee member Dawud Abdur-Rahman will guide attendees through a compelling story of resilience, community, and cultural identity that reveal how these communities built lives, sustained traditions, and influenced the region’s development from the 18th century to the present.
+Drawing on newly released research from the Black and Indigenous History of Charles County project, research Steering Committee members Dawud Abdur-Rahman and Edward McMullen will guide attendees through a compelling story of resilience, community, and cultural identity that reveal how these communities built lives, sustained traditions, and influenced the region’s development from the 18th century to the present.

 Learn about: